-Michael T. Hartney is a Fellow at the Hoover Institution, Stanford University, an adjunct fellow at the Manhattan Institute, and an assistant professor of political science at Boston College.
-Hartney’s scholarly expertise is in American politics with a focus on state and local governments, interest groups, and K-12 education policy.
-His work has been published in top journals such as the American Political Science Review and the American Journal of Political Science and received press coverage in the Economist, New York Times, Washington Post, and Wall Street Journal.
-Hartney has also written for popular outlets including City Journal, Education Next, National Review, and the Washington Post.
+Hartney’s expertise is in American politics and public policy with a focus on state and local government, interest groups, and K-12 education policy.
+His scholarly work has been published in top academic journals such as the American Political Science Review and the American Journal of Political Science and received media coverage in the Economist, New York Times, Washington Post, and Wall Street Journal.
+His writing has also appeared in popular outlets such as City Journal, Education Next, National Review, the New York Post, and the Washington Post.

-In 2022, the University of Chicago Press published his first book, How Policies Make Interest Groups: Governments, Unions, and American Education.
-The book examines the origins, power, and activities of America’s teachers’ unions.
-It details how state and local governments subsidize teachers’ unions’ political organizing efforts, enabling them to wield outsized influence in education policymaking.
+Hartney’s first book, How Policies Make Interest Groups: Governments, Unions, and American Education was published by the University of Chicago Press in 2022.
+The monograph helps explain the origins, power, and political activities of America’s teachers’ unions showing how state and local governments helped teachers unions gain outsized influence in American education.

-Before embarking on an academic career, Hartney worked as a policy analyst for the National Governors Association (NGA), where he provided technical analysis to state policymakers on a wide range of education reform issues, from teacher and principal quality to high school redesign.
-He holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree from Vanderbilt University.
+Before embarking on his academic career, Hartney worked as a policy analyst for the National Governors Association (NGA) Center for Best Practices, where he provided technical analysis and assistance to state policymakers on a wide range of school reform issues, from teacher and principal quality to high school redesign.
+Hartney earned his Ph.D. from the University of Notre Dame and his bachelor’s degree from Vanderbilt University.